Music City Modern

 The Hidden Cost of “Cheap” Furniture

 On the surface, mass-produced furniture seems like a steal.
 But what you save in dollars, you pay for in durability (and sanity).
-Cheap materials — particleboard, thin veneers, and industrial glue — mean these pieces aren’t built to last.
+Cheap materials mean these pieces aren’t built to last.
 When the drawers buckle or the top chips, replacement becomes inevitable.

 Over time, those “budget buys” turn into a revolving door of waste.
 Not just financial waste, but environmental waste.
 Millions of tons of discarded furniture end up in landfills each year, much of it non-recyclable.